 Logging: Holomon Ridge and some other outlying crags are off Forest Service Road #62, about five miles west of Index and south of Highway 2.
 The land up this road is a combination of private property and Forest Service land.
 There’s been a logging operation in the area.
 If you’re exploring in this area, please stay out of the way of any logging.

 Fifth Force: Ever wonder about that walled off tunnel at The Country?
 In 1984 the Robbins Company used the site to test a drill that was to be used for diamond mining in Australia.
 The tunnel was then walled off and used for a laboratory by University of Washington Professor Paul Boynton.
 Using a highly sophisticated pendulum, he could measure the gravitational pull of the Index Granite; his experiments here were part of an attempt to observe the mysterious “fifth force,” a theoretical kind of gravity that could explain certain observations in the Universe.
 Climbers have an instinctive understanding of this magical attraction and that’s why we flock here.
 Read about Mr. Boynton.

-The crags at Index lie on, or are accessed via, a combination of Washington State Parks, U. S. National Forest Service, Burlington Northern Santa Fe Railroad, and private land.
+Ownership/Management: The crags at Index lie on, or are accessed via, a combination of Washington State Parks, U. S. National Forest Service, Burlington Northern Santa Fe Railroad, and private land.
 The Upper Town Wall and the Country area are on State Parks land and the Beetle Bailey area is on private land.
 The Lower Town Wall (foreground in the photo at left) is currently owned by the Washington Climbers Coalition.

 Mikey Schaefer on Godzilla.
 Photo by Ben Gilkison.

 Sonya Kepler navigating the knob-studded crux of Tempitchuous, 12a.
 Index, WA.
 Photo by Ben Gilkison.